jwplayer/overwait/README.md

 # Overwait
-A lightweight helper to supercharge await!
+A lightweight library to supercharge the await operator!

 ## Description
 ### What does it do?